Explore Philippines' Island Paradise

 Specialties: Peanut kisses, calamay.

-Activities: Scuba diving in the rich marine biodiversity, snorkeling, and liveaboard adventures.
+Activities: Scuba diving in rich marine biodiversity, snorkeling, liveaboard adventures.

 Accommodation: Liveaboard boats only.